rtdevx/rtdevx.github.io/content/posts/devops/kubernetes/talos-cluster-build/index.md

 - Scroll down and select your Talos version (`v1.10.0` for example)
 - Then tick the box for `siderolabs/qemu-guest-agent` and submit
 - This will provide you with a link to the bare metal ISO
-- The lines we’re interested in are as follows
 ## Building Talos Kubernetes cluster using patches

 ### Install talosctl, kubectl and k9s [^Issue1]